sverx/devkitSMS/README.md

 devkitSMS
 =========

-a collection of tools and code (with a very presumptuous name) to help in SEGA Master System homebrew development, using SDCC
+a collection of tools and code (with a very presumptuous name) to help in SEGA Master System / SEGA Game Gear homebrew development, using SDCC

 How to code your own programs using devkitSMS: